-Nissan board may fail to select new chairman on Monday: Nikkei
+Nissan board unlikely to select new chairman on Monday: source

 He was also re-arrested on fresh allegations of understating his income for three more years through March 2018, with the Tokyo District Court extending his detention until Dec.
 20.

-Reporting by Ritsuko Ando and Kaori Kaneko; Editing by Chang-Ran Kim and Stephen Coates
+Reporting by Linda Sieg, Ritsuko Ando and Kaori Kaneko; Editing by Chang-Ran Kim and Stephen Coates